Link to local copy of Department Course Summary

 (MESP course only)

 This is a member of a suite of more than a hundred applications produced some years ago by the Electronic Design Education Consortium to illustrate various devices, circuits, methods and design techniques in electronics.
 The module illustrating MOS transistor operation was used in the second of the 4B7 Digital Circuits lectures.
-Unfortunately licensing restrictions at the time prevented us from making this available as a downloadable archive.
-This has now been resolved.
-Read on for details of how to access a web-based version.
+Originally licensing restrictions prevented us from making this available as a downloadable archive, but this was later resolved and it was installed locally as a web-based version.

 This applet is a slightly simplified version of the EDEC MOSFET model above.
 Try it!
-(But please note that it is a project under development, and may be withdrawn for update, etc).
+There are companion applets for the JFET and semiconductor diode.
+They require Adobe Flash to operate (not available for iPad).
+But please note that these are projects under development, and may be withdrawn for update, etc.

 The following two links no linger seem to work following a reorganisation at the Ecole Nationale Supérieure des Télécommunications web site.
 They have been left in the hope that the very useful applets to which they used to point might soon be found!